HakaiInstitute/hakai-metadata-entry-form/FORM_README.md

 Note that many of the elements have bilingual requirements.
 A 'Translate' button can be used to automatically translate the text you've entered in French or English into the other language, using AWS translation tools.

-### Contact a member of the CIOOS engagement team within your region if you have questions about how to fill in any of these fields.
+### Contact a member of the CIOOS Engagement/ Technical Teams within your Regional Association if you have questions about how to fill in any of these fields, or other.

 CIOOS Region | Email
 ------------ | -----